-24, cardiac-neuro RN, triathelete, hikes, bikes, plays ultimate frisbee, loves being outdoors as much as possible.
-In June of 2015, my dad was unexpectedly diagnosed with stage IV pancreatic cancer and died this summer.
+25, cardiac-neuro RN, DNP candidate, triathelete, hikes, bikes, plays ultimate frisbee, loves being outdoors as much as possible.
+In 2015, my dad was unexpectedly diagnosed with stage IV pancreatic cancer and died one year later.
 This is my story.

 Reese Witherspoon plays Becky Sharp, a girl who, as one character so aptly put it, "is not a social climber, but a mountaineer."
 Starting with nothing but the head on her shoulders, Sharp gradually ascends the tiers of English society.
 But each time she ascends, the path becomes more dangerous and compromising.
 The movie presents a cautionary tale, but might not present the moral you suspect.
 The movie's side plots are delightful as well and one features the superb Jonathan Rhys Meyers which makes any movie better.
 The movie is rather long, though, (2:20) and the plot doesn't really seem to progress until about the 1 hour mark.
 I think the movie would be an excellent venue for a movie discussion, but didn't quite work as just a relax-at-the-end-of-the-day sort of film.